-The proposed legislation establishes the Arkansas Primary Care Payment Improvement Working Group, which aims to enhance the understanding of the primary care system in Arkansas and its impact on health outcomes.
+The proposed legislation establishes the Arkansas Primary Care Payment Improvement Working Group, which aims to enhance the primary care system in Arkansas and its impact on health outcomes.
 The General Assembly recognizes that increased access to quality primary care can lead to reduced healthcare costs and improved health outcomes.
-The working group will consist of eight members, including representatives from various health and insurance organizations, and will be chaired by a member selected from the Arkansas Academy of Family Physicians.
-The group is tasked with defining primary care, evaluating current spending on primary care, and studying the primary care payment landscape in other states.
+The working group will consist of nine members, including representatives from the Department of Human Services, the Insurance Commissioner, practicing primary care physicians, and representatives from the Arkansas commercial health insurance community.
+The group will be tasked with defining primary care, evaluating current spending on primary care, and studying the primary care payment landscape in other states.

 Old version SB264 V2 - 3-18-2025 10:35 AM: 23-61-906(a)